It is not always possible to pay respects in person, so we hope that this small token will help.

 The Team Makes a Difference!

 All of our licensed directors adhere to the highest standard of ethical practices and are committed to ensuring that all of your needs are attended to.
-Their commitment to the community and genuine compassion toward families are but a few of the characteristics that make them outstanding in their field.
+Whether you're search for a funeral home in Bronxville, Tuckahoe, Eastchester, Scarsdale, New Rochelle or beyond we think you'll find their commitment to the community and genuine compassion toward families are but a few of the characteristics that make them outstanding in their field.
 We are proud to have them on our staff.

 |C. Alan Benedict, Licensed Funeral Director|